vehicle-lang/tutorial/src/chapters/1-introduction.md

 At the time of writing, there exist over a dozen verifiers for neural networks.
 Several papers and monographs are dedicated to the survey of the landscape [e.g., @PGL-051;@HuangKRSSTWY20;@LiuALSBK21].
 The community established the specification standards [VNNLib](https://www.vnnlib.org/), common benchmarks and annual competitions.
 Vehicle compiles down to the VNNLib standard, and is compatible with the growing family of verifiers.

-Formally, a neural network is a function $N : R^m \rightarrow R^n$.
-Verification of such functions most commonly boils down to specifying admissible intervals for the function's output given an interval for its inputs.
-For example, one can specify a set of inputs to belong to an $\epsilon$- neighborhood of some given input $\mathbf{x}$, and verify that for such inputs, the outputs of $N$ will be in $\delta$ distance to $N(\mathbf{x})$.
-This property is often called $\epsilon$*-ball robustness* (or just *robustness*), as it proves the network's output is robust (does not change drastically) in the neighborhood of certain inputs.

-Seen as functions, neural networks have particular features that play an important role in their verification:

-- these functions are not written manually, but generated (or *fitted*) to model the unknown data distribution;
-- the "data" may be big, and require large neural networks;
-- we often attribute very little semantic meaning to the resulting function.

 # Challenges in Neural Network Verification